1999 Catalan regional election: Background

-The 1995 election had resulted in an insufficient victory for the ruling Convergence and Union (CiU) of Jordi Pujol, which for the first time since 1980 failed to secure an absolute majority in the regional parliament.
+The 1995 election had resulted in a diminished victory for the ruling Convergence and Union (CiU) of Jordi Pujol, which for the first time since 1980 failed to secure an absolute majority in the regional parliament.
 Pujol was able to get re-elected as Catalan president for a fifth term in office, but his minority position forced him to secure confidence and supply from the People's Party (PP) in exchange of CiU's support to the newly-formed national government of Prime Minister José María Aznar as a result of the 1996 Spanish general election, in what came to be known as the Majestic Pact.

 Relations between Jordi Pujol's Convergence and Union (CiU) and José María Aznar's People's Party (PP) were critical for government stability.

-The CiU–PP alliance and Pujol's decision to provide support to Aznar's government proved uneasy due to previous animosity between the two parties, with the issue of their relationship and mutual concessions dominating this period.
-Both parties frequently clashed over policy and the degree of fulfillment of their signed commitments, but mutual interest—with the stability of the Spanish government also dependant on continued support from CiU in the Cortes Generales—helped ensure that the legislative term reached its end.
-Divergences on economic policy saw Pujol demanding more investments from the General State Budget for Catalonia, as well as pushing for greater devolution and a "fiscal pact" for Catalonia similar to the Basque Economic Agreement.
-The Majestic Pact provided for a large transfer of powers, including on fiscal management (such as taxes on personal income, wealth, property transfers, documented legal acts, inheritance, gifts and gambling), but differences over the degree of devolution to be awarded and the fiscal policy of Aznar's government resulted in frequent clashes.
+The CiU–PP alliance and Pujol's decision to support Aznar's government proved uneasy due to previous animosity between the two parties, with the issue of their relationship and mutual concessions dominating this period.
+The Majestic Pact provided for a large transfer of powers, including on fiscal management (such as taxes on personal income, wealth, property transfers, documented legal acts, inheritance, gifts and gambling), but differences over the degree of devolution to be awarded and the fiscal policy of Aznar's government resulted in frequent clashes, which extended to the degree of fulfillment of their signed commitments.
+Mutual interest—with the stability of the Spanish government also dependant on continued support from CiU in the Cortes Generales—helped ensure that the legislative term reached its end.

+Divergences on economic policy saw Pujol demanding more investments from the General State Budget for Catalonia, as well as pushing for greater devolution and a Catalan "fiscal pact" similar to the Basque Economic Agreement.
+A plan by the national government to reform the teaching of humanities in the secondary education was heavily contested by the Catalan government, which considered it as an interference within regional powers.
+The proposed plan was ultimately defeated in the Congress of Deputies in December 1997, forcing Aznar's government to seek a consensus with peripheral nationalist parties and the autonomous communities.
 This period also saw Democratic Union of Catalonia (UDC) opting for a strategy of greater prominence and differentiation from its larger partner, Democratic Convergence of Catalonia (CDC), with their relationship becoming strained at times, occasionally jeopardizing the maintenance of the CiU alliance.